 ”Hands & Hearts for Horses isn’t just a place for therapy or riding lessons for children and adults with special needs.
 It’s therapy for parents and families as well.
 It is a life changing place……” – parent of HHH rider

 The holiday tree at Hands & Hearts includes opportunities to donate items such as learning supplies that directly assist riders in their lessons and tack such as halters and saddle pads for their wonderful therapy horses.
-For more info, e-mail Susie or call (229) 551-0086
+There is also a Wish List on Amazon you can look over.
+For more information, e-mail Susie or call (229) 551-0086.

 The YMCA has a Santa Tree in their Child Care department.
 Some families in their program don’t have the ability to provide Christmas gifts for their children.
 The Santa Tree provides the hope of receiving toys, clothes, or other items to make Christmas happen.
 For many kids, the gifts they receive through the Santa Tree will be the only ones they open on Christmas Day!
 Contact Bebe at (229) 226-6082 or via e-mail for more information.
 Deadline is 12/19.